Internal waters are lifelines for everything that lives on our planet, and all rivers eventually find their oceans.

 Until I heard a shout from the support boat: my right arm is much stronger than my left, so I had swum a full circle and was still splashing around in the shallows!
 The pilot of the boat must have thought I was crazy…

 The local people certainly did.
 No one had ever tried to swim across the lake before.
 We made it – but our equipment didn’t.
 The night before the swim all our gear was stolen – including sunscreen.
 Luckily I’d slept in my swimming costume, but I got really badly burned.
 Now I keep my essential swimming equipment with me at all times.
+And I’ve never enjoyed a cup of tea as much as I did after that swim, when I was handed a steaming cup brewed from leaves grown on Mount Mulanje.

 Spin the Globe